Germany's CureVac to launch human trial of experimental coronavirus vaccine | DW | 17.06.2020

 The Mainz-based company Biontech in April had received approval from PEI to begin testing its own vaccine on healthy volunteers.

-On Monday, Germany's Ministry of Economic Affairs announced it would take a €300 million stake in Curevac, acquiring around 23% of its shares.
+On Monday, Germany's Ministry of Economic Affairs announced it would take a €300 million ($337 million) stake in Curevac, acquiring around 23% of the company's shares.
 The aim is to protect the company from a potential takeover from abroad.
 The state said it did not wish to influence business decisions.

 kp/rt (AFP,dpa,Reuters)